folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 > **Q: why/when is delegation actually useful in practice? **
 > possibly we can move part of the protocol away from a location that is terminated?

+## Properties of reversibility

+The main property that reversing needs to preserve is *causal consistency*: the state that we reach when moving backward is a state that could have been reached by moving forward only.

 # combining

 With all the definitions encoded, we can now define forward and backward evaluation of our system.